madpin/Meetscribe2/docs/quick_start.md

 **⚠️ SECURITY WARNING:** Never commit API keys to version control.
 Always use `config.local.toml` for sensitive configuration.

+**Configuration is validated at startup via Pydantic models for type safety and consistency.**

 Create `config.local.toml` in the project root (it's already in `.gitignore`):

 ```toml